sushmavankayala/data-512-homework_4/README.md

 1. [wildfires_with_distances.csv](generated_files/intermediate/wildfires_with_distances.csv): Contains a list of wildland fires, with an added column representing the shortest distance of the wildfire from Stockton, CA. This is created by [1_data_aquisition_wildfire.ipynb](1_data_aquisition_wildfire.ipynb)
 2. [gaseous_AQI_1964-2024.csv](generated_files/intermediate/gaseous_AQI_1964-2024.csv): Contains the response from EPA AQI API call for fetching daily summaries of gaseous pollutants.
 This is created by [2_data_aquisition_aqi.ipynb](2_data_aquisition_aqi.ipynb)
+    Fields:
+    - `state_code`: String – Code for the state.
+    - `county_code`: String – Code for the county.
+    - `site_number`: Integer – Unique site identifier.
+    - `parameter_code`: String – Code for the measured pollutant.
+    - `poc`: Integer – Parameter occurrence code.
+    - `latitude`: Float – Latitude of the monitoring station.
+    - `longitude`: Float – Longitude of the monitoring station.
+    - `datum`: String – Geodetic datum.
+    - `parameter`: String – Name of the pollutant measured.
+    - `sample_duration_code`: String – Code for sample duration.
+    - `sample_duration`: String – Duration of the sample.
+    - `pollutant_standard`: String – Standard used to measure the pollutant.
+    - `date_local`: Date – Date of the measurement.
+    - `units_of_measure`: String – Units used to measure AQI.
+    - `event_type`: String – Type of event (e.g., "normal", "alert").
+    - `observation_count`: Integer – Number of observations.
+    - `observation_percent`: Float – Percentage of valid observations.
+    - `validity_indicator`: String – Indicator of data validity.
+    - `arithmetic_mean`: Float – Mean of the AQI values.
+    - `first_max_value`: Float – First maximum AQI value.
+    - `first_max_hour`: Integer – Hour of the first maximum AQI value.
+    - `aqi`: Integer – The AQI value.
+    - `method_code`: String – Code for the measurement method.
+    - `method`: String – Description of the measurement method.
+    - `local_site_name`: String – Local name of the monitoring site.
+    - `site_address`: String – Address of the monitoring site.
+    - `state`: String – Name of the state.
+    - `county`: String – Name of the county.
+    - `city`: String – Name of the city.
+    - `cbsa_code`: String – Code for the Core-Based Statistical Area.
+    - `cbsa`: String – Name of the CBSA.
+    - `date_of_last_change`: Date – Last date the data was updated.
 3. [particulate_AQI_1964-2024.csv](generated_files/intermediate/particulate_AQI_1964-2024.csv): Contains the response from EPA AQI API call for fetching daily summaries of particulate pollutants.
 This is created by [3_data_cleaning.ipynb](3_data_cleaning.ipynb)
+    Fields: (Same as gaseous_AQI_1964-2024.csv, as the structure is identical)
 4. [yearly_weighted_aqi_1964-2024.csv](generated_files/intermediate/yearly_weighted_aqi_1964-2024.csv): Contains the yearly AQI estimates at Stockton, CA that was calculated by aggregating daily summaries received from multiple monitoring stations.
 This is created by [4_smoke_estimates.ipynb](4_smoke_estimates.ipynb)
+    Fields:
+    - `year`: Integer – Year of the data.
+    - `weighted_avg_aqi`: Float – Weighted average AQI for the year.
 5. [smoke_estimates_1964-2024.csv](generated_files/intermediate/smoke_estimates_1964-2024.csv): Contains the yearly smoke estimates at Stockton, CA that were calculated using the wildland fire information like area burnt, distance from city, etc. This is created by [4_smoke_estimates.ipynb](4_smoke_estimates.ipynb)
+    Fields:
+    - `Fire_Year`: Integer – Year of the wildfire event.
+    - `smoke_estimate`: Float – Estimated smoke impact (based on area burned, distance, etc.)
 6. [discharge_and_death_data_1999_2020.csv](generated_files/intermediate/discharge_and_death_data_1999_2020.csv): Contains the yearly health related metrics, i.e, deaths per each of the 5 PM2.5 related diseases, and hospital discharges related to respiratory diseases.
 This is created by [6_health_data.ipynb](6_health_data.ipynb)

+    Fields:
+    - `Year`: Integer – Year of the data.
+    - `Asthma`: Integer – Number of asthma-related deaths.
+    - `Lung cancer`: Integer – Number of lung cancer-related deaths.
+    - `Pneumonia`: Integer – Number of pneumonia-related deaths.
+    - `Colon cancer`: Integer – Number of colon cancer-related deaths.
+    - `COPD`: Integer – Number of COPD-related deaths.
+    - `Respiratory Diseases`: Integer – Total deaths related to respiratory diseases.
+    - `Cancer`: Integer – Total cancer-related deaths.
+    - `Total Deaths`: Integer – Total deaths from all causes.
+    - `Year_right`: Integer – Year corresponding to the hospital discharge data.
+    - `Discharges`: Integer – Number of hospital discharges related to respiratory diseases.

 ## Generated Plots